Joseph Colt Bloodgood

 Joseph Colt Bloodgood (November 1, 1867 – October 22, 1935) was a prominent surgeon in the United States based in Johns Hopkins Hospital in Baltimore, Maryland.

 He was known for insisting on the use of rubber gloves by the entire surgical team, for advances in methods of identifying and treating benign and malignant cancers, particularly breast and bone cancers, and for advocating education of the public so they would seek routine medical examinations, even before any signs of cancer appeared.

 Birth and education

-Joseph Colt Bloodgood was born on November 1, 1867, in Milwaukee, Wisconsin, United States, son of Francis Bloodgood and Josephine Colt.
+Joseph Colt Bloodgood was born on November 1, 1867, in Milwaukee, Wisconsin, son of Francis Bloodgood and Josephine Colt.
 He was a descendant of Frans Bloetgoet, a Dutch emigrant who had moved to Flushing, Long Island in 1658.

 His father and uncles were successful lawyers in Wisconsin.
 His brothers Francis Bloodgood Jr. and Wheeler Peckham Bloodgood were both to become prominent lawyers.
 He attended the University of Wisconsin, graduating with a Bachelor of Science degree in 1888.

 His science studies were in histology and embryology, and included making histological sections of tissues for study under the microscope.
 He went on to the University of Pennsylvania, gaining an M.D. in 1891.